 In general, solar batteries are very safe.
 Lithium ion, salt water, and lead acid batteries are the main types of solar battery systems available, and are all safe to pair with a home solar system.
 These three battery categories have their own advantages and disadvantages, but all share the distinction of being a safe home storage option.

 To reiterate, solar batteries are safe, and the concerns that may arise due to lithium ion battery chemistry will only ever be an issue in the case of poor installation work or faulty battery construction.
-These two problems can be avoided easily by working with a reputable battery manufacturer and a high-quality, trusted installation company.
+These two problems can be avoided easily by working with a reputable battery manufacturer and a high-quality, trusted installation company who is trained and certified to install specifically the battery you purchased.

 The best way to make sure you are hiring a safe and reputable solar installation company is to talk with solar installers to find one that you trust.
 EnergySage’s network of over 500 installers are pre-screened and certified, ensuring you will get the best service and installations quality for your solar + storage project when you compare your options through the EnergySage Solar Marketplace.